‘Morale booster’: Boeing wraps up successful Farnborough Air Show

-Boeing wrapped up a successful Farnborough Air Show Thursday with one more finalized 737 MAX jet order, from Qatar Airways, and a last-minute commitment from airfreight carrier Cargolux to buy the 777X widebody freighter.
+FARNBOROUGH, England — Boeing wrapped up a successful Farnborough Air Show Thursday with one more finalized 737 MAX jet order, from Qatar Airways, and a last-minute commitment from airfreight carrier Cargolux to buy the 777X widebody freighter.

 It’s been a week of good news for Boeing, a rare respite from a litany of setbacks and problems stretching back three years — and perhaps at last a turn in fortune.